Deckweiss/auto-root/README.md

 ## Credit:

-This tool would not exist without the following things:
+This tool would not exist without the following:

 - initial inspirations from https://github.com/agura-lex/find-the-command
 - list of permission related patterns from https://github.com/nvbn/thefuck/blob/master/thefuck/rules/sudo.py